kaidez/kaidez.github.io/_drafts/2018-01-05-temperature-average-filter-array.md

 formatData(temperatureInfo)
 </code></pre>

 I wanted to avoid the inner loop and <em>not</em> use that <code>innerArray.map()</code> towards the top of the <code>formatData()</code> function.
-Sticking to our <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript functional programming paradigm</a>, I first had to create a separate function that defined what I wanted filtered...which were numbers in this case:
+Sticking to my <a href="http://eloquentjavascript.net/1st_edition/chapter6.html">JavaScript functional programming paradigm</a>, I first had to create a separate function that defined what I wanted filtered...which were numbers in this case:

 <pre><code class="language-javascript">
 // place this code below "const temperatureInfo"